 Hire a Limo or Town Car

-Options include rental cars, shared ride shuttles, car services, taxis and rideshare apps.
+Other options include rental cars, shared-ride shuttles, car services, taxis, and ride-hailing apps.

-The recent expansion of the Expo Line to the beach in Santa Monica also makes it relatively easy to visit the museums and gardens at Exposition Park near the University of Southern California with a quick transfer from the Red Line.
-Now you can go from Hollywood and Highland all the way to the beach by metro in 76 to 90 minutes.
+Taking the Expo Line to the beach in Santa Monica also makes it relatively easy to visit the museums and gardens at Exposition Park near the University of Southern California with a quick transfer from the Red Line.
+You can go from Hollywood and Highland all the way to the beach by metro in 76 to 90 minutes.

-You can also take the Metro, with transfers to the Blue Line or Gold Line, to visit the attractions in Long Beach or Pasadena, but, like the Expo Line as well, it takes much longer to get there because the trains run above ground and it's a much greater distance.
+You can also take the Metro, with transfers to the Blue Line or Gold Line, to visit the attractions in Long Beach or Pasadena, but, like the Expo Line, it takes much longer to get there because the trains run above ground and it's a much greater distance.